 Delayed sleep phase disorder is not the same as being a night owl, where you choose to stay up and not go to sleep at what is considered standard times.
 The occasional staying up late because you’re watching a movie or out at an event isn’t considered delayed sleep phase syndrome.

 When you suffer from delayed sleep phase disorder, your internal clock is not evaluating the day/night cycles properly.
-Humans are naturally wired to sleep during the dark nighttime hours and to stay awake during daylight hours.
+Humans are naturally wired to sleep during nighttime hours and to stay awake during daylight hours.

 Do you think you may have delayed sleep phase disorder?